Israel deploys heavy police presence ahead of contentious Jerusalem march

 Chief Supt.
 Yoram Segal, a senior Jerusalem police official, told reporters Wednesday that authorities were determined to prevent violence this time around.

-He said some 2,500 officers were being deployed throughout the area, both to ensure safety and to react quickly toward any potential violence.
+He said some 2,500 officers were being deployed throughout the area, with hundreds of others stationed across the city, both to ensure safety and to react quickly toward any potential violence.

 “We are going to deal harshly with anyone who tries to disturb the peace,” he said.
 He said past troubles were caused by a tiny minority of people, but said there there would be no tolerance for incitement or violence that could “endanger the people that are along the route or living along the route.”